Kong/kong/DEVELOPER.md

 with tweaked options, and kong runs on a modified version of OpenResty with patches.

-To install from the source, first, we clone the repository:
+To build from the source, first, we clone the repository:

 ```shell
 git clone https://github.com/Kong/kong